chinasatokolo/MediaKit/biography-details.md

-_Note: Please keep the “T.” in Chinasa T. Okolo in all formal communications and marketing copy_
+_Note: Please keep the “T.” in Chinasa T. Okolo in all formal communications and marketing copy.
+I also request my title, "Dr." or "Ph.D.," to appear when appropriate._